 Glasco Obituaries

-It was noted by Sarasota Herald-Tribune on December 15th, 2016 that Anthony Marrelli passed away in Sarasota, Florida.
+It was noted by Sarasota Herald-Tribune on December 15th, 2016 that Anthony Marrelli perished in Sarasota, Florida.
 Marrelli was 95 years old and was born in Glasco, NY.
 Send flowers to express your sympathy and honor Anthony's life.

 History